andrewster05/customercare/README.md

 - Users should be able to view/edit their own profile.

 ## RUN
-- clone
-- run in the PM Console: dotnet ef database update
+- run in the PM Console: "dotnet ef database update -c ApplicationDbContext"
-- use Sql > Scripts to add any missing or necessary database tables or stored procedures
+- execute all sql scripts in the Sql > Scripts location

 ## LOGIN
 - look in the appsettings.json for the administrator credentials